 How should Avastin be taken?

-Avastin should be diluted in 100 ml of normal saline prior to infusion.
+Avastin should be diluted in normal saline per clinic protocol prior to infusion.
 Avastin is typically administered once every 2 or 3 weeks, depending on the reason for use.
-Infusion time should initially start at 90 mins, and if well tolerated, it can be reduced to 60 minutes.
+Infusion time should initially start at 90 minutes, and if well tolerated, it can be reduced to 60 minutes.
 If it is still well tolerated, it can then be reduced to 30 minutes.
 Infusion time should not be less than 30 minutes.

 Can Avastin be used to treat conditions other than cancer?

 Yes, it is used to treat eye disorders such as wet age-related macular degeneration (AMD), diabetes-related eye disorders, and other issues related to the retina.
 When injected into the eye, Avastin has been shown to slow down vision loss associated with these disorders.
-The use of Avastin to treat certain eye diseases is considered “off-label” use and is approved in this capacity by the Food and Drug Administration (FDA).
+The use of Avastin to treat certain eye diseases is considered off-label (not FDA-approved for intravitreal ophthalmic indications).

 REFERENCES: